Positional Games and QBF: A Polished Encoding: The Encoding

+To keep the description of the clauses clean and clear, we only describe the following simple extensions to \ENCP.

-\emph{Initial positions.} The QBF generator can also translate positional games that contain initial positions of White and Black, i.e. vertices that players own before the actual game starts.
-It is straight forward to turn this into an equivalent description without initial positions: For each initial position $v$ of one player remove this vertex from all its winning configurations and remove all winning configurations of the opposing player that contain $v$.
-After this operation we can remove $v$ from $V$ and have an equivalent game.
+\emph{Initial positions.} There is a simple way to translate positional games that contain initial positions of White and Black, i.e., vertices that players own before the actual game starts.
+Rewrite the game into an equivalent description without initial positions: for each initial position $v$ of one player, remove this vertex from all its winning configurations and all winning configurations of the opposing player that contain $v$.
+After this operation, we can remove $v$ from $V$ and have an equivalent game.

-\emph{Symmetry breaking.} We employ a simple form of manual symmetry breaking by restricting the set of vertices from which the first move can be chosen.
-For instance in \ac{GTTT} and a $n\times n$ board, if this set contains the upper left triangle of the board (the set of coordinates $(i, j)$ such that $1 \leq i \leq j \leq n/2$), the symmetries of the squared board are broken.
-Typically, for other games with some initial positions for White and Black there is not much need for symmetry breaking since row or column symmetries are usually already broken by such a position.
+\emph{Symmetry breaking: Initial Moves.} We employ a simple form of manual symmetry breaking by restricting the set of vertices from which the first move can be chosen.
+For instance, in \ac{GTTT} and a $n\times n$ board, if this set contains the upper left triangle of the board (the set of coordinates $(i, j)$ such that $1 \leq i \leq j \leq n/2$), the symmetries of the squared board are broken.
+Typically, for other games with some initial positions for White and Black, there is not much need for symmetry breaking since row or column symmetries are usually already broken by such a position.

-\emph{Consecutive moves.} The positional game description need not have Black and White alternate moves: a description may allow a player to select several vertices consecutively.
-For instance, when $q=2$ players claim two vertices in each round.
-For the sake of simplicity, our presentation of \ENC above does not break this symmetry.
-Our implementation avoids such symmetries by merging consecutive moves into a single turn where a subset of vertices of the right cardinality must be chosen.
-We implemented this cardinality constraint as a \emph{sequential counter}~\cite{Sinz2005}.
-In coincides with the ladder encodings in the single move case.
+\emph{Symmetry breaking: Consecutive moves.} The positional game description need not have Black and White alternate moves: a description may allow a player to select several vertices consecutively.
+For instance, when $q=2$, players claim two vertices in each round.
+To simplify the presentation of \ENCP we have not introduced clauses that break this symmetry.